sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 Sampling has two main advantages:

-- Learning: By getting samples from an unknown distribution, we can learn the associated probabilities.
+- **Learning**: By getting samples from an unknown distribution, we can learn the associated probabilities.
-- Performance: Getting a sample is much faster than  computing the right answer.
+- **Performance**: Getting a sample is much faster than  computing the right answer.

 The primitive element in any sampling algorithm is the generation of samples from a known probability distribution.
 So the step-by-step algorithm is described in the following section.